DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-09-24-updating-structure-of-support.md

 - Support users now choose which organisation they want to sign in as by using the same organisation selector as multi-org users.
 This has been tested and works well.
 - In line with the use of the organisation selector used by multi-org users, we have brought in a horizontal bar below the phase banner that shows the name of the organisation the user is signed in as, and a link allowing them to select another user.
-- All users now have the same levels of menus so the 'settings' and 'support users' buttons which only appear to support users have now moved into the header.
+- All users now have the same levels of menus so the ‘settings’ and ‘support users’ buttons which only appear to support users have now moved into the header.

 ## What are the benefits?